nilsmehlhorn/blog/posts/angular-navigate-back/index.md

 published: true
 tags: ['web development', 'frontend', 'angular']
 keywords: ['router', 'history', 'back button', 'user experience', 'navigation']
-description: "Here's how you implement something similar to the browser back button to navigate to the previous page in Angular."
+description: "Here's how you implement a back button to navigate to the previous page in Angular.
+We'll explore static and dynamic routing approaches in a live example."
 banner: './banner.jpg'
 ---